 Monks Were Depraved, Lacivious Fiends

 As history shows us, there's not much similarity between Buddhist monks in Japan and Christian monks in Europe when it comes to sexuality.
-While ostensibly bound to a vow of chastity in certain sects of Buddhism, famously iconoclastic Zen monk Ikkyū once wrote, "follow the rule of celibacy and you are no more than an ass."
+While ostensibly bound to a vow of chastity in certain sects of Buddhism, famously iconoclastic Zen monk Ikkyū once wrote, "follow the rule of celibacy and you are no more than an a**."

 Buddhist monks often openly indulged in age-unbalanced nanshoku, or pederast relationships in which they bum-shagged their young male acolytes, who were adolescent.
-Monks also carried on open sexual relationships with women.
+Monks also carried on open relationships with women.
 Ikkyū even married a woman after he grew "exhausted with homosexual pleasures."

-Christian visitors to Japan were disgusted by the sexual habits of monks.
+Christian visitors to Japan were disgusted by the habits of monks.
 To quote Wikipedia on the subject, "Jesuit priest Francis Cabral wrote in 1596 that 'abominations of the flesh' and 'vicious habits' were 'regarded in Japan as quite honourable; men of standing entrust their sons to the bonzes to be instructed in such things, and at the same time to serve their lust.'

 In some ways, teenage farmers had more freedom than teenage elites in feudal Japan.
 Wealthy adolescents had to abide many tedious social rules, rituals, and traditions.
-Their love and sex lives were completely controlled by their families and subject to the approval of other elites.
-Adolescent farmers, on the other hand, were free to have many sex partners, as long as the other kids were farmers too.
-It was common for these horny teens to meet in wakamo yado, or “young peoples huts,” to have sex.
+Their love and intimate lives were completely controlled by their families and subject to the approval of other elites.
+Adolescent farmers, on the other hand, were free to have many partners, as long as the other kids were farmers too.
+It was common for these horny teens to meet in wakamo yado, or “young peoples huts,” to bang.
 These dalliances would continue until a girl got pregnant, at which point the two young farmers would get married.